 - Spouse Visa UK

-- Entry Clearance For Spouse Visa UK
+- Entry Clearance for a Spouse Visa UK

-- Extension Of Spouse Visa (5 Years Route)
+- Extension of Spouse Visa (5 Years Route)

-- Extension Of Spouse Visa (10 Years Route)
+- Extension of Spouse Visa (10 Years Route)

-- ILR As A Spouse (5 Years Route)
+- ILR as a Spouse (5 Years Route)

-- ILR As A Spouse (10 Years Route)
+- ILR as a Spouse (10 Years Route)

 - Family Visa UK

-- Entry Clearance Appeal Against Refusal Of Fiancé(e) Visa
+- Entry Clearance Appeal Against Refusal of Fiancé(e) Visa

 - Naturalisation As A British Citizen After ILR Grant